Kingdom of Yugoslavia: 6 January dictatorship

 That same year, Croatian historian and anti-Yugoslavist intellectual Milan Šufflay was assassinated in Zagreb.
 As a response, Albert Einstein and Heinrich Mann sent an appeal to the International League of Human Rights in Paris condemning the murder, accusing the Yugoslav government.
 The letter states of a "horrible brutality which is being practiced upon the Croatian People".
 The appeal was addressed to the Paris-based Ligue des droits de l'homme (Human Rights League).
-In their letter Einstein and Mann held the Yugoslav king Aleksandar explicitly responsible for these circumstances.
+In their letter Einstein and Mann held the Yugoslav King Alexander explicitly responsible for these circumstances.

 Croat opposition to the new régime was strong and, in late 1932, the Croatian Peasant Party issued the Zagreb Manifesto which sought an end to Serb hegemony and dictatorship.
 The government reacted by imprisoning many political opponents including the new Croatian Peasant Party leader Vladko Maček.
 Despite these measures, opposition to the dictatorship continued, with Croats calling for a solution to what was called the "Croatian question".
-In late 1934, the King planned to release Maček from prison, introduce democratic reforms, and attempt find common ground between Serbs and Croats.

-However, on 9 October 1934, the king was assassinated in Marseille, France, by Bulgarian Veličko Kerin (also known by his revolutionary pseudonym Vlado Chernozemski), an activist of IMRO, in a conspiracy with Yugoslav exiles and radical members of banned political parties in cooperation with the Croatian extreme nationalist Ustaše organisation.
+On 9 October 1934, the king was assassinated in Marseille, France, by Bulgarian Veličko Kerin (also known by his revolutionary pseudonym Vlado Chernozemski), an activist of IMRO, in a conspiracy with Yugoslav exiles and radical members of banned political parties in cooperation with the Croatian extreme nationalist Ustaše organisation.